ykacer/Medical_NLP_Case_Study/README.md

 The [Quaero](https://huggingface.co/datasets/DrBenchmark/QUAERO) dataset is a French Biomedical dataset composed of train/val/test sets with 10 possible word-level codification values.

-After randomly moving some validation data to train data in order to work with a 90/10 train/val distribution we got the following train/val/test distribution
+After randomly moving some validation data to train data in order to work with a 90/10 train/val distribution, we got the following train/val/test distribution

 |          |   train |   val |   test |
 |:---------|--------:|------:|-------:|